 Sometimes you may not know what the numbers are.
 If you think about it, however, you can usually estimate them.
 Did you reduce turnaround time by at least a quarter?
 How about by half?
 Put that estimate in your resume!
 As long as you can reasonably justify your claims in a conversation with a potential employer, you’ll be fine (only in certain unusual situations will you need to show a paper trail).

 When your accomplishments can’t be quantified using numbers, try to use terms like “commended by,” “well received,” “selected for,” “substantially increased,” etc. to demonstrate your value.
-For example, one client wrote: “recognized in writing by the CEO for outstanding contribution…”
+For example, one client wrote: “recognized by the CEO, in writing, for outstanding contributions…”

 Keep your bulleted text short and to-the-point